 Discuss your concern with the local Compliance Officer.
-If there is no local Compliance Officer or if you are uncomfortable discussing the matter with the local Compliance Officer, go to the next step.
+If there is no local Compliance Officer proceed to step three.

-Discuss your concern with a Vice President of Corporate Ethics & Compliance or another corporate resource.
-A "Resource for Reporting Compliance Issues" can be found on the Compliance page of the Company's intranet or obtained from your local Compliance Officer.
-If you are not comfortable taking this step, go to the next step.
+Discuss your concern with the

+Enterprise Ethics and Compliance

+or another corporate resource.
+A

+"Resource for Reporting Compliance

+Issues" can be found on the Compliance

+page of the Company's intranet or

+obtained from your local Compliance

+Officer.
+If you are not comfortable taking

+this step, go to the next step.